SABBIR-AHMED23/COMSOL-MULTIPHYSICS/README.md

 # COMSOL-MULTIPHYSICS
-Here are some problem-based assignments and solutions using COMSOL multiphysics codes that I completed during my undergraduate academic years.
+Here are some problem-based assignments and solutions using COMSOL multiphysics that I completed during my undergraduate academic years.